Market Day raised £1,209!

 This year, the three big Whole Foods Market stores have taken children on a journey from seed to supermarket with Richmond, High Street Kensington and Fulham Broadway hosting four schools each.

-Students will experience a chutney and sauce making master class with chef Ruth Quinlan
+Students experience a chutney and sauce making master class with chef Ruth Quinlan

-, a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and will finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools.
+, a trip to a pick-your-own farm to collect their produce, a visit to their local Whole Foods Market store to learn about marketing and finally sell their delicious chutneys at their local Whole Food Market in July to raise money for their schools food education programmes.

-This year, we've also invited each of the four smaller Whole Foods Market stores to host a local primary school in a mini version of the programme.
-Each school will enjoy a day out at a pick-your-own-farm to harvest produce, will return to school to create a chutney and then sell their finished product at their local store in July.
+In addition, the four smaller Whole Foods Market stores have hosted one local primary school in a mini version of the programme.
+Each school enjoys a day out at a pick-your-own-farm to harvest produce, returns to school to create a chutney and then sells their finished product at their local store in July.

 Schools can find everything they need to get the most out of this programme by going to our Resource Hub.
 Just click on the link below to get started.

 "I enjoyed going to the farm because it inspired me to be a farmer, because they grow lots of fruit and veg and you don’t have to buy from a store"

 Student, Greenside Primary School